waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Adventure Log

 ## Current Plan
-1. Interact with the Fruit Tree at (12, 2) for a potential item.
-2. Challenge the Cooltrainer M at (13, 4).
+1. I am on a lower path separated by one-way ledges and cannot reach the Cooltrainer M at (13, 4).
-3. Use `find_reachable_unseen_tiles` to clear the rest of Route 29.
+2. Use `find_reachable_unseen_tiles` to explore the current lower path of Route 29.
-4. Proceed west through Route 29 to Cherrygrove City.
+3. Proceed west through Route 29 to Cherrygrove City.
-5. Find Mr. Pokémon's house.
+4. Find Mr. Pokémon's house.

 ## Future Plans
 *   Consider creating a 'battle strategy' agent for more complex fights.